 That way your content will be responsive, valuable, emotive and memorable.
 You will grab attention, keep it, and feed the relationship.

 So how can you get your content right?

 - START - by putting the customer first - get under the skin of your audience, know what they care about and why in your space.
 What is holding them back, turning them off or turning them on?

 - PAUSE - by challenging yourself - are you saying anything new, are you credible, are you interesting to your audience?
 If so, share your expertise freely, don't hide it behind a firewall.
 This is what makes you valuable to them.

 - STOP! - and be ruthless, if you aren't producing great content - Think again, do less but do it well.
 You don't have to be in every social channel - you do need to say and offer something new.

 Like so much in life - quality beats quantity every time.

 Become a specialist in content marketing and gain the knowledge and expertise to be able to develop and manage content marketing campaigns, and understand how to improve results, ROI and increase customer interactions.
-Gain an IDM Professional Certificate in Content Marketing today.
+Gain an IDM Award in Content Marketing today.

 Did you find this blog useful?